Parisson/TimeSide/docs/source/k8s/GCP explanation EN.md

 Here are the commands to follow in order to reach our end:

-First go to the directory containing the file “docker compose.yml”.
+First go to the directory containing the file “docker-compose.yml”.

 then launch the command: `''kompose up`'' (If more than one docker compose there is a possibility to do this:
-`''kompose --file ./examples/docker compose.yml up`" **beware a running Kubernetes cluster with pre-configured kubectl must be available.** And only deployments and services are generated and deployed in Kubernetes.
+`''kompose --file ./examples/docker-compose.yml up`" **beware a running Kubernetes cluster with pre-configured kubectl must be available.** And only deployments and services are generated and deployed in Kubernetes.
 If need other types of resources, use commands